Is Paysbook legit or scam? Read on and find out.

 Their so-called e-commerce site includes sellers posting various items.
 Check the screengrab below.

-To determine whether the site works, I sent a message to various sellers to buy a different pair of shoes and other stuff.
+To determine whether the site works, we sent a message to various sellers to buy a different pair of shoes and other stuff.
 Almost 48 hours have passed, but nobody cares to respond.

 Is their emall legit or fake?
-I believe its fake.
+We believe its fake.

 What did Arjay say about the 1000 activation fee?
-See this (I suspect) paid media exposure.
+See this (we suspect) paid media exposure.

 What?
 1000 pesos is for advertisement services?
 However, he said publication is free throughout the whole website.